Ircama/sim800l-gsm-module/README.md

 ## Setup

+This module only installs on Linux (not on Windows).

 ## Hw Requirements

 - Linux system with a UART serial port, or Raspberry Pi with [Raspberry Pi OS](https://en.wikipedia.org/wiki/Raspberry_Pi_OS) (this library has been tested with Buster and Bullseye).
-- External power supply for the SIM800L (using the Raspberry Pi 5V power supply, a standard diode (1N4007) with voltage drop of about 0.6 volts and a 2200 uF capacitor might work).
+- External power supply for the SIM800L (using the Raspberry Pi 5V power supply, a standard diode (1N4007) with voltage drop of about 0.6 volts and a 1 F capacitor might work).

 ### Installation